“Give me a fever and I can cure any disease.”

 “Repeated sauna treatment improves [blood vessel] function, resulting in improvement in cardiac function and … symptoms,” write study author Takashi Kihara, MD, and colleagues from Kagoshima University and Nanpuh Hospital in Kagoshima.

-Sweat bathing, acting as a general toxic eliminator.
+Sweat bathing acts as a general toxic eliminator.
 The heat produces an artificial “fever” and urges every organ of the body into action.
 While outwardly relaxed, your inner organs are as active as though you were jogging or mowing the lawn.
 At the same time, you are being cleansed from inside out by the skin, your body’s largest organ and its excretion, sweat.
 The utilization of heat stress for removal of poisons from the body dates back to ancient times.
 Through a variety of non-invasive detoxification modalities such as sauna therapy, nutritional detoxification, and other supportive physical therapy procedures, toxic residues can be significantly reduced from the body.
 This is the only method of detoxification evidenced in current nutritional, medical, and bio-chemical literature capable of significantly reducing or eliminating stored toxic residue with scientifically proven safety, according to Dr. David W. Schnara, Science Advisor to the Environmental Protection Agency.
 20 minutes in the sauna equals 24 hours work by the kidneys.

 Immune System Stimulant